firaz-bug/Invoice-Generator/README.md

 ## Overview

-The Invoice Project is a web-based application designed to manage and generate invoices efficiently.
-It provides features for creating, editing, and tracking invoices, as well as managing client information and payment statuses.
+The Invoice Project is a Django-based web application designed to streamline the process of creating, managing, and tracking invoices.
+It offers features such as client management, invoice generation, and payment tracking.

 ## Features